eval-protocol/python-sdk/examples/tool_calling_example/README.md

 ## About Tool Calling Evaluation

-This example demonstrates how to create custom reward functions that reuse existing reward-kit functionality.
+This example demonstrates how to create custom reward functions that reuse existing eval-protocol functionality.
 The `main.py` file imports and wraps the built-in `exact_tool_match_reward` function, showing the recommended pattern for:

-- **Reusing existing functions**: Import from `reward_kit.rewards.function_calling`
+- **Reusing existing functions**: Import from `eval_protocol.rewards.function_calling`
 - **Adding customization**: Easy to extend with preprocessing or custom logic
 - **Maintaining simplicity**: Keep the core evaluation logic while allowing flexibility